 GC itself is not a new product; in fact, it’s been consumed in parts of Asia for many years, although not for the purpose of losing weight.
 Since GC (traditionally also known as the Malabar tamarind) first began to gain popularity in the U.S. several years ago — after appearing frequently in the media and on popular health-related TV shows — sales have gone up dramatically.
-More and more people are purchasing this so-called “weight loss miracle drug” in hopes of losing stubborn body fat they’ve been struggling with for years.
+More and more people are purchasing this so-called “weight loss miracle drug” in hopes of losing stubborn body and stomach fat they’ve been struggling with for years.

 So is garcinia cambogia ultimately worth trying?
 What’s the truth with this purported weight-loss supplement?
 It’s important to keep in mind that that just because GC is derived from a natural fruit doesn’t mean it’s always completely safe.
 Below we’ll take a look at how HCA works, in what situations GC might be helpful, and what adverse reactions are possible when using any type of weight loss drug.